Mimi Ryan

-Mimi Ryan (born April 1, 1936) is a former American college golf coach.
+Mimi Ryan (born April 1, 1936) is an American former college golf coach.
 Ryan was the founder and long-time head coach of the Florida Gators women's golf program at the University of Florida.
 She is best known for leading the Florida Gators women's golfers to two back-to-back National Collegiate Athletic Association (NCAA) national tournament championships.

 Early life and education

 Ryan was born in Troy, New York in 1936.
 She was the daughter of John Ryan, an electrician, and his wife Mildred Pratt Ryan, a telephone operator who worked in the New York governor's office.

 Ryan graduated from Bouve College in Boston Massachusetts with a bachelor's degree in physical education, then earned a second degree in education from Tufts University in Medford, Massachusetts, and a master's degree in education from the University of North Carolina in Greensboro, North Carolina.